Home > Eating In > By Course > Side Dishes > Creamy Southern Coleslaw

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Red or purple cabbage: Red cabbage (which is also called purple) has a more intense, almost peppery taste compared to green cabbage.
-You could use radicchio if you already have some on hand, but that tends to be harder to find than red cabbage.
-It’s also fine to make it with just green cabbage, but it will be missing a little something.
+• Cabbage: There is a combo of both green and red cabbage in this recipe.
+Red cabbage (which is also called purple) has a more intense, almost peppery taste compared to green cabbage.
+This recipe can be made with just green cabbage, but it will be missing a little something.

 ingredients for creamy coleslaw